-The Andrews University policy on academic dishonesty includes incremental discipline for multiple offenses and severe penalties for some offenses.
-Consequences may include denial of admission, revocation of admission, warning from a teacher with or without formal documentation, warning from a chair or academic dean with formal documentation, receipt of a reduced or failing grade with or without notation of the reason on the transcript, suspension or dismissal from the course, suspension or dismissal from the program, explusion from the university, or degree cancellation.
+Academic Administration.
+Repeated and/or flagrant offenses will be referred to the Committee on Academic Integrity for recommendations on further penalties.
+Consequences may include denial of admission, revocation of admission, warning from a teacher with or without formal documentation, warning from a chair or academic dean with formal documentation, receipt of a reduced or failing grade with or without notation of the reason on the transcript, suspension or dismissal from the course, suspension or dismissal from the program, expulsion from the university, or degree cancellation.
 Disciplinary action may be retroactive if academic dishonesty becomes apparent after the student leaves the course, program, or university.

-Full details of the academic integrity policy and the procedures for implementation and due process are published in the Student Handbook, the Undergraduate Policies Manual, and the Graduate Programs Manual.
+Full details of the academic integrity policy and the procedures for implementation and due process are published in the Student Handbook.
 Students may ask for copies in academic or student services offices.
 Departments and faculty members may publish additional, perhaps more stringent, penalties for academic dishonesty in specific programs or courses.

 Human Subjects Research.
-Students and faculty conducting research involving human subjects must apply for approval from the Institutional Review Board.
-Application forms are available in the Office of Scholarly Research.
+All students and faculty conducting any research involving human subjects must apply for approval from the Institutional Review Board.
+Application forms are available in the Office of Scholarly Research, Room 210, Administration Bldg. (email: irb@andrews.edu).